 - 1/3 cup chopped pecans

 - 1 tbsp chickpea flour

 - Preheat your oven to 350F.

 - Cream together cream cheese, sugar substitute and vanilla in a small mixing bowl.

-- Add in coconut flour and mix until thoroughly combined.
+- Add in coconut flour and baking powder and mix until thoroughly combined.
 Everything will kind of form a dough ball.
 Let this dough ball sit for a few minutes.